chipsalliance/chisel/docs/src/explanations/intrinsics.md

 the language in ways which are not implementable with library code.

-Modules defined as an `IntrinsicModule` will be instantiated as normal modules, but the intrinsic field communicates to the compile what functionality to use to implement the module.
+Modules defined as an `IntrinsicModule` will be instantiated as normal modules, but the intrinsic field communicates to the compiler what functionality to use to implement the module.
 Implementations may not be actual modules, the module nature of intrinsics is merely for instantiation purposes.